davidanthoff/csv-comparison/README.md

     :int64,        # Int64
     :datetime,     # DateTime
     :string,       # Random string
-    :catstring,    # Randomly pick one out of 5 strings for each cell :escapedstring # A string that includes an escaped quote char ]
+    :stringcat,    # Randomly pick one out of 5 strings for each cell :stringescaped # A string that includes an escaped quote char ]
 ```